marialma/marialma.github.io/README.md

 My [Medium account is here](https://maria-ma.medium.com/), where I try to write things about public health and R.

 My [Tableau Public account is here](https://public.tableau.com/profile/maria.ma5849#!), where you can browse some of the other things I've worked on.

-### Extra bonus!
-I wrote a piece of [public health fan fiction](https://maria-ma.medium.com/jon-snow-and-the-mystery-of-the-broad-street-curse-481b59903f55) that I am inordinately proud of.
-It utilizes epidemiological concepts and takes inspiration from real-world events... as well as a particular pun involving the father of epidemiology and a Game of Thrones character.